pomerium/pomerium/docs/reference/readme.md

 - Environmental Variable: `COOKIE_SECRET`
 - Config File Key: `cookie_secret`
 - Type: [base64 encoded] `string`
-- Required for proxy service
+- Required for Proxy service

 Secret used to encrypt and sign session cookies.
 You can generate a random key with `head -c32 /dev/urandom | base64`.